MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 1. [Install Azure CLI 2.0 (Preview)](install-az-cli2.md)
 on whatever platform you use.

-2. To verify the installation, run `az` with no arguments .
-You should get a page like this:
+2. To verify the installation, run `az` with no arguments.
+You should get this output:

     ```
     Welcome to the cool new Azure CLI!